mrlnc/LTE-ciphercheck/README.md

 ## Impact of Misconfigurations

-If a network is poorly configured, man-in-the-middle attacks become trivial.
+If a network is poorly configured and allows NULL algorithms, man-in-the-middle attacks become trivial.
 If a network accepts unprotected connections, attackers can impersonate benign users.
 That means, the attacker get's an IP address, while the unaware user pays for the data.

 ![MitM](./img/mitm.png)